Ronny Chieng

-Ronny Xin Yi Chieng (钱信伊 (Qián Xìnyī); born 21 November 1985) is a Malaysian comedian and actor.
-He is currently a senior correspondent on Comedy Central's The Daily Show and the creator and star of the ABC sitcom Ronny Chieng: International Student.
+Ronny Xin Yi Chieng (钱信伊 (Qián Xìnyī); born 1984/1985) is an American comedian and actor.
+He is a senior correspondent and rotating host on Comedy Central's The Daily Show, and he created and starred in the sitcom Ronny Chieng: International Student.
+He has also appeared in films such as Crazy Rich Asians and the English version of Inspector Sun and the Curse of the Black Widow.

+Born in Johor, Malaysia, Chieng spent his youth there as well as in Singapore.
+He graduated from University of Melbourne in 2010 with a bachelor's degree in laws.
+Since 2012, he was active in the entertainment industry of Australia and the United States.
+In 2025, Chieng obtained American citizenship and renounced his Malaysian citizenship, as Malaysia does not recognize dual nationality.

-Early life
+Early life and education

-Chieng was born into a Malaysian Chinese family in Johor Bahru on 21 November 1985.
-He grew up in both Singapore and the United States; from 1989 to 1994, he lived in Manchester, New Hampshire.
+Chieng was born into a Malaysian Chinese family in Johor Bahru, Malaysia.
+He does not celebrate his birthday and prefers to keep his date of birth private.
+He grew up in both Singapore and the United States, living in Manchester, New Hampshire from 1989 to 1994.

-In his youth, he was a Singapore Sea Scout.
-When he lived in Johor Bahru, Chieng commuted to Fuchun Primary School in neighbouring Singapore.
-He subsequently attended Pioneer Secondary School and Pioneer Junior College in Singapore.
-He attended the University of Melbourne in Australia, living at Trinity College and graduating in 2009 with a Bachelor of Commerce degree in finance and a Bachelor of Laws degree.
+In his youth, Chieng was a Singapore Sea Scout of the Singapore Scout Association.
+When he lived in Johor Bahru, Chieng commuted to Fuchun Primary School in Woodlands, Singapore.
+He subsequently attended Pioneer Secondary School and Jurong Pioneer Junior College.

+Thereafter, Chieng attended the University of Melbourne in Australia.
+He lived at Trinity College and graduated in 2010 with Bachelor of Commerce and Bachelor of Laws degrees.
 He also obtained a Graduate Diploma in Legal Practice from the Australian National University in 2012.